-When tracking SEO performance, the Visibility Score is the key metric to follow.
+When tracking SEO performance, Visibility is the key metric to follow.
 Expressed as a percentage, it shows a website's impression share out of the total number of searches for a list of keywords.

 When you click on any of the Visibility changes, you can see detailed information about how that particular change was calculated.
 As it can be noticed in these explanations, the change in Visibility is mainly caused by rank fluctuations.
 However, slight changes might also come from adjustments in the average search volumes, which we refer to as search trends.

-Visibility Score change and rank fluctuations
+Visibility change and rank fluctuations

 This information is particularly powerful when dealing with big keyword portfolios, because it takes the burden off of looking through hundreds or even thousands of rank changes, to figure out which one might be responsible for a traffic loss.

-To see the entire list of keywords that affected the group's visibility, just sort the keyword list by change (positive or negative):
+To see the entire list of keywords that affected the group's visibility, just sort the keyword list by change (positive or negative).

-Moreover, keywords with similar search volumes and rank fluctuations have a significantly different impact on the overall visibility, because of the difference in the impression rate of the final ranks:
+Moreover, keywords with similar search volumes and rank fluctuations have a significantly different impact on the overall visibility, because of the difference in the impression rate of the final ranks.

-Sometimes the Visibility Score change is also influenced by gaining or losing the display in the featured snippets.
+Sometimes the Visibility change is also influenced by gaining or losing the display in the featured snippets.
 Being placed above the organic results, the featured snippets are also called position 0, and they too get a 100% impression rate.
 When that's the case, the detailed explanation of the Visibility change will contain information about how many keywords in the group gained or lost featured snippets and the impact on the overall performance:

-Visibility Score changes and search trends fluctuation
+Visibility changes and search trends fluctuation

-Search volumes play an important role in the Visibility Score formula.
+Search volumes play an important role in the Visibility formula.
 When they change, they impact your Visibility even when rankings remain the same.

-Your Visibility Score will improve if:
+Your Visibility will improve if:

-- your keywords with good rankings increase their search volume or
+your keywords with good rankings increase their search volume or

-- the keywords for which you don't rank well decrease their search volume.
+the keywords for which you don't rank well decrease their search volume.

 Similarly, you will lose impressions (and thus Visibility) if:

-- the keywords for which you rank well lose search volume or
+the keywords for which you rank well lose search volume or

 your not-so-good keywords gain volume.

 Normally, these changes shouldn't be too significant (in the example: -0.1% out of a total of +3.4%) and they might also be reflected in the Year-over-Year trend.

-In conclusion, the Visibility Score crunches all the relevant data in order to show you the one figure you are most interested in: the impression share or, in other words, how visible your website is in Google searches on a list of keywords.
+In conclusion, the Visibility crunches all the relevant data in order to show you the one figure you are most interested in: the impression share or, in other words, how visible your website is in Google searches on a list of keywords.
 This is why tracking the changes in Visibility guarantees you the best perspective on your website's SEO performance.